This article contains affiliate links. Fight the New Drug may receive financial support from purchases made using affiliate links.

 The following post is geared toward those in recovery from a struggle with porn.
-While Fight the New Drug is not a recovery-focused resource, we encourage anyone in need of help to check out our friends at Fortify.
+While Fight the New Drug is not a recovery-focused resource, we encourage anyone in need of help to check out our affiliate partners at Fortify.
 Visit Fortify if you’re interested in resources aimed at recovery.

 Yet, for some reason, we still do them.
 And, when those brave few of us attempt to break unwanted habits that are negatively affecting our lives, it seems like we all too often end up right back at square one.